Skip to main content

 Every engagement that finishes faster generates its referral faster.
 Every referral that arrives sooner starts discovery sooner.
 The compounding effect of faster turnaround isn't linear.
 It's multiplicative across your pipeline.

-Ash Behrens called audits "taking several hours" and flagged it as "a major pain point."
-[EDITOR NOTE: Verify this quote is attributable to Ash Behrens and used with permission.]
+As one consultant put it, audits "taking several hours" was "a major pain point."
 The pain isn't just the current engagement.
 It's the pipeline delay that radiates outward from every engagement that finishes later than it should.

 Five Questions to Ask Before You Automate Your Deck Process